 A remote backcountry with no paved roads, Capitol Reef's northern Cathedral District features stark landscapes and a high degree of solitude.
-Here the northern flanks of Waterpocket Fold give way to broad deserts, stunning monoliths, and volcanic dikes and crags.
+Here the northern flanks of the Waterpocket Fold give way to broad deserts, stunning monoliths, and volcanic dikes and crags.
 The Cathedral and Hartnet roads (passable only to high-clearance vehicles; four-wheel drive often recommended) provide access to a number of short hikes, a selection of which are described here.

 A PDF version of this information can be downloaded and printed.